Submissions for Solarpunk Anthology

 JANK

-Author, screenwriter, publisher, game maker, musician, & organizer.
-EIC at Android Press, Solarpunk Mag, Rural Oregon life.
+Author, screenwriter, publisher, game maker, musician.
+EIC at Android Press, Solarpunk Mag.
+Co-creator of Nerd Horror Media.
 Trans and anti-authoritarian.